microsoft/aed-learn-template/README.md

 - Propose to Shana (who is making sure content fits within our existing content)
 - Decide on a timeline for project completion
 - Decide what you're building (module, lp)
-- Outline it and share with Shana to ensure it is the right size
+- Outline it and share with Shana to ensure it is the right size and format
 - Clone this template repo
 - Write your content
 - Work with Shana to fill in the yml files